Why Elevator Pitch?

 However, I feel that is not the real value of an elevator pitch.
 The above scenario and the outcome are highly improbable anyway.
 The real value is for the founder and the key employees It forces them to think very systematically and clearly about their product.

-If you are a founder, you may not find this surprising— that it is extremely hard to put in few words the immense knowledge, the synthesis of the knowledge and opportunities and the vision you have in mind.
-This is where Elevator pitch makes all the difference.
+If you are a founder, you may not find this surprising— that it is extremely hard to put in a few words the immense knowledge, the synthesis of the knowledge and opportunities and the vision you have in mind.
+This is where an Elevator pitch makes all the difference.

 Introducing The Elevator Pitch Canvas